effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _ = fId {λ _ -> List ℕ} {Bool} (1 ∷ 2 ∷ [])
 ```

+Given that there are two valid solutions, Agda does not pick one at random and instead reports that there's ambiguity.

 Even if you specify `A = ℕ`, `F` still can be either `List` or `λ _ -> List ℕ`, so you have to specify `F` (and then the problem reduces to the one that we considered earlier, hence there is no need to also specify `A`):

 ```agda